 Adventure is Calling

 When you have a magnificent lake surrounded by pristine terrains and astounding natural beauty, you’ll want to make sure to enjoy as many outdoor adventures as you can.
 Depending on the season, your adventures might vary, but a rule of thumb is during the summertime, the resorts around here become veritable playgrounds for the whole family.
 Festivals are another attraction here.
 Northstar Resort is the home to many popular festivals that give a new meaning to the term fun in the mountains.
-Squaw Valley is another hotspot for vacationers where outdoor activities blend in with dining, shopping, and nightlife to create a unique vacation experience.
+Palisades Tahoe is another hotspot for vacationers where outdoor activities blend in with dining, shopping, and nightlife to create a unique vacation experience.
 Other recommended resorts for their fun attractions include Diamond Peak Resort and Homewood Mountain Ski Resort.

 Spending a day and a night out in the arms of nature is the real deal around here and one of the must activities to do in Lake Tahoe.
 You have around 25 designated camping areas to choose from.
 They all have unique qualities and you’ll find it hard to choose one over the others.
 Spooner to Marlette Trails offers a breathtaking backcountry landscape and a natural oasis.
 It overlooks Spooner Lake, where you can do some fishing.
 Mt.
 Rose Campground is located over 9,300 feet up the mountain and has a lush conifer forest.